 You might like to change some of the properties of this spectrogram for a clearer view.

-Now click the toolbar button to loop the selection, and then play again.
-Playing a short loop like this for any length of time will probably drive you crazy, but try it anyway.
+this for any length of time will probably drive you crazy, but try it

 While it's playing, let's slow it down and so listen more closely to what is actually being played.
 To do this, use the playback speed dial at the bottom right of the Sonic Visualiser window.